MicrosoftDocs/windows-dev-docs/hub/includes/store/msix/schedule-pricing-changes.md

 ## Override base price for specific markets

 By default, the options you select above will apply to all markets in which your app is offered.
 You can optionally change the price for one or more markets, either by choosing a different price tier or entering a free-form price in the market’s local currency.
+By doing so, you can adhere to your regional pricing strategy and better address the fluctuations in the currency exchange rates in each market.

 > [!IMPORTANT]
 > If your previously-published app supports Windows 8, those customers will always see the app at its **Base price**, even if you select a different price for their market.